opendocsg/slw-judgments-backfill/2012_SGHC_99/report.md

  (g) Reminding the workers’ supervisors to keep a close watch to ensure that the workers took adequate care when working.

-Mr Tan submitted that the standard of care to be applied was that which an ordinary prudent employer would have taken in all the circumstances, relying on _China Construction (South Pacific) Development Co Pte Ltd v Shao Hai_ [2004] 2 SLR(R) 479.
-Further, he submitted that although evidence of general practice might be of material assistance, it was ultimately for the court to decide what would be required to discharge the standard of reasonable care having regard to the particular circumstances of a case, relying on _Chong Yeo and Partners and another v Guan Ming Hardware and Engineering Pte Ltd_ [1997] 2 SLR(R) 30.
-Mr Tan observed that TEE should not be required to give instructions to the plaintiff on every aspect of his work and that the plaintiff was expected to be able to carry out some work himself relying on his own experience and judgment, especially for simple tasks, relying on _Chua Ah Beng v C & P Holdings Pte Ltd_ [2001] 1 SLR(R) 844.
+Mr Tan submitted that the standard of care to be applied was that which an ordinary prudent employer would have taken in all the circumstances, relying on _China Construction (South Pacific) Development Co Pte Ltd v Shao Hai_ <span class="citation">[2004] 2 SLR(R) 479</span>.
+Further, he submitted that although evidence of general practice might be of material assistance, it was ultimately for the court to decide what would be required to discharge the standard of reasonable care having regard to the particular circumstances of a case, relying on _Chong Yeo and Partners and another v Guan Ming Hardware and Engineering Pte Ltd_ <span class="citation">[1997] 2 SLR(R) 30</span>.
+Mr Tan observed that TEE should not be required to give instructions to the plaintiff on every aspect of his work and that the plaintiff was expected to be able to carry out some work himself relying on his own experience and judgment, especially for simple tasks, relying on _Chua Ah Beng v C & P Holdings Pte Ltd_ <span class="citation">[2001] 1 SLR(R) 844</span>.

 **_The court’s findings_**